-Part B: Current year capital losses (CYCL), other than from collectables
+Part B Current year capital losses from CGT assets and CGT events, other than capital losses from collectables

-In part B, show any current year capital losses your entity has made from:
+In part B, write any current year capital losses your entity has made from:

-- shares and units (in unit trusts) at A

-- real estate at B, and

-- other CGT assets and any other CGT events at C.
+- shares and units (in unit trusts) at A - forestry managed investment scheme interest at T - real estate at B, and - other CGT assets and any other CGT events at C.

-Show the total at D.
+Write the total at D.

-You can transfer these from your Capital gain or capital loss worksheets.
+You can transfer these from your capital gain or capital loss worksheets.